electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 On the way down I was greeted by some rain before entering the forest again, but was fortunately spared the downpour that was being witnessed by my group down below in Longmire.
 After getting down to Longmire I still had a couple miles towards my 20 mile goal and was a couple hundred feet short on elevation so I plodded up the Wonderland Trail till I got far enough to ensure I'd meet my goals.

-I happily enjoyed the room to dry all my gear in, a warm shower, and some salty potato chips before getting a warm dinner of non-rehydrated food and some delicious dessert.
+I happily enjoyed the room to dry all my gear, take a warm shower, and eat some potato chips before getting a warm dinner of non-rehydrated food and some delicious dessert.

 ## [Day 7](https://www.strava.com/activities/2706122664)
 *22.74 miles, 8,474 ft*